Projective Splitting with Forward Steps: Asynchronous and Block-Iterative Operator Splitting: Introduction

 \subsection{Summary of Contributions}

 The main thrust of the remainder of this paper is to incorporate the second, forward-step construction of $(x_i^k,y_i^k)$ above into an algorithm resembling those of~\cite{combettes2016async,eckstein2017simplified}, allowing some operators to use backward steps, and others to use forward steps.
 Thus, projective splitting may become useful in a broad range of applications in which computing forward steps is preferable to computing or approximating proximal steps.
-The resulting algorithm inherits the asynchronous and block-iterative features of~\cite{combettes2016async,eckstein2017simplified}.
-It is worth mentioning that the stepsize constraints are unaffected by asynchrony --- increasing the delays involved in communicating information between parts of the algorithm does not require smaller stepsizes.
-This contrasts with other asynchronous optimization and operator splitting algorithms \cite{recht2011hogwild,peng2016arock}.
-Another useful feature of the stepsizes is that they are allowed to vary across operators and iterations.

-Like previous asynchronous projective splitting methods \cite{eckstein2017simplified,combettes2016async}, the asynchronous method developed here does not rely on randomization, nor is the algorithm formulated in terms of some fixed communication graph topology.
+The resulting algorithm inherits the block-iterative features and \col{flexible} capabilities of~\cite{combettes2016async,eckstein2017simplified}.

 We will work with a slight restriction of problem~\eqref{ProbMono}, namely

 In terms of problem~\eqref{ProbMono}, we are simply requiring that $G_n$ be the identity operator and thus that $\calH_n = \calH_0$.
 This is not much of a restriction in practice, since one could redefine the last operator as $T_{n}\leftarrow G^*_{n} \circ T_{n} \circ G_{n}$, or one could simply append a new operator $T_n$ with $T_n(z) = \{0\}$ everywhere.